-Remove the two screws in the top vent collar seal cap and remove the top vent collar seal cap and two pieces of insulation inside the top two starting collars (See Figure 15).
+Remove the screws in the top vent collar seal cap and remove the top vent collar seal cap and insulation inside the top starting collar (See Figure 17).

 Remove the heat shield from inside the TOP five inch flue from outside of the firebox.